puyanwei/quick-scripts/README.md

 Once selected, this will reload VS Code and remove the button from the status bar.

+## Bugs

+This is my first VS code extension and I used this project to learn and get the experience of the process.

+Feel free to open an [issue](https://github.com/puyanwei/quick-scripts-v2/issues) or pull request if you find any bugs or have any suggestions. 🙏

 ## Socials

 Feel free to follow me or if your feeling generous buy me a coffee!